John Cassian: Veneration

 He is a saint of the Eastern Orthodox Churches, with a feast day on 29 February.
 Because this day occurs only once every four years on leap years, official church calendars often transfer his feast to another date (usually 28 February).

+He is also a saint of the Oriental Orthodox Churches, his Christology considered Miaphysite by the Church and his works being relevant in the theological discourse of the 4th and 5th centuries.

-The Roman Catholic Church also ranks him as a saint, with a feast day on 23 July (death anniversary).
+The Catholic Church also ranks him as a saint, with a feast day on 23 July (death anniversary).
 Like his contemporaries Augustine of Hippo and John Chrysostom, he was never formally canonized, a process that came into use several centuries after his death.
 Pope Urban V referred to him as sanctus (a saint) and he was included in the Gallican Martyrology He is included also in the Roman Martyrology with a feast-day on 23 July.
 In the Irish church, at the beginning of the ninth century, Cassian was commemorated on 25 November, as indicated in the Martyrology of Óengus: "Lasin nEoin Cassian assa érchain corann" (With John Cassian whose crown is very fair).
 Like the great majority of recognized saints of the church, he is not one of the saints in the General Roman Calendar, but the Archdiocese of Marseilles and some monastic orders celebrate his memorial on his feast day.

 In 2022, John Cassian was officially added to the Episcopal Church liturgical calendar with a feast day on 23 July.

 Cassian's relics are kept in an underground chapel in the Monastery of Saint Victor in Marseilles.
 His head and right hand are in the main church there.